Write documentation

 - A short summary in one or two paragraphs

-- Main content describing what, why, who benefits and the how to do in WordPress (if applicable)
+- Main content describing what, why, who benefits and how to do this in WordPress (if applicable)

 - Additional content, depending on the topic, like for example: